mellchii/mellchii/README.md

 - 👋 Hi, I’m @mellchii
-- 👀 I’m interested in Web Development, Data Science and Data Analysis
+- 👀 Web Development, Data Science and Data Analysis are my areas of interest.
-- 🌱 I’m currently learning Web development and Data Science
+- 🌱 I’m constantly learning stuff on Web programming and Data Science.
-- 💞️ I’m looking to collaborate on everything Web development and Data Science
+- 💞️ And ready to collaborate on everything Web development and Data Science
-- 📫 Reach me via akogabriel@gmail.com
+- 📫 You can reach me via akogabriel@gmail.com

 <!---
 mellchii/mellchii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.